 Stalteri's time at Gladbach saw him united with international teammate Rob Friend.
 Friend fired the Foals to promotion in the 2007/08 campaign with 18 goals in 33 matches, before adding ten top-flight strikes over the next two seasons to become the top-scoring Canadian in Bundesliga history.
 The striker also represented Hertha, Eintracht Frankfurt and 1860 Munich.
 Of his seven-year stay in Germany, Friend joked: "You do not need to find a Canadian restaurant to feel at home here.
 It is best just to go to Starbucks!"

 A Canadian legacy

-Canadians Olivier Occean and Simeon Jackson - strikers with Eintracht Frankfurt and Eintracht Braunschweig respectively - followed, each enjoying single seasons in Germany's top tier, while the most recent import from the North American nation was Marcel de Jong, the left-back who concluded a five-year stay with FC Augsburg last summer.
+Canadians Olivier Occean and Simeon Jackson - strikers with Eintracht Frankfurt and Eintracht Braunschweig respectively - followed, each enjoying single seasons in Germany's top tier, while the most recent import from the North American nation was Marcel de Jong, the left-back who concluded a five-year stay with Augsburg the summer before last.